octimot/StoryToolkitAI/README.md

 # How to transcribe:

-*Note: The following process assumes that you have Davinci Resolve installed.
+The following process assumes that you have Davinci Resolve Studio installed.
 However, the tool also works without Resolve on the machine.
-We're also assuming that you've already [installed the tool](https://github.com/octimot/StoryToolkitAI/blob/main/INSTALLATION.md) (although if this still had a question mark, please stay off the Internet).*

 #### 1. Open Resolve and StoryToolkitAI
 Open a project in Resolve and then StoryToolkitAI